chef/chef-web-docs/content/chef_compliance_phase.md

 #### Write to file on disk

-To write the report to a file on disk, simply set the `reporter` to 'json-file' like so:
+To write the report to a file on disk, set the `reporter` to 'json-file' like so:

 ```ruby
 default['audit']['reporter'] = 'json-file'